pdefusco/Ranger_Atlas_SDX_withCML/README.md

-## Part 3: Create Hive Managed Tables from Cloud Storage in the CDW Virtual Warehouse
+## Part 3: Classify and Query Metadata with SDX Atlas

 Exit Hue and navigate back to the CDW Database Catalog.